NikhithaMara/AstroShop-DevOps-Project-for-an-Astronomy-E-Commerce-Platform/README.md

   After resolving the conflicts, I staged the resolved files using git add.
 * Commit and Push:
   I committed the resolved files with a clear message and then pushed the changes back to the remote repository.

-##### 🔁 Difference Between Docker Compose & Kubernetes
-* Docker Compose simply executes multiple containers together through a single command by putting all services in one file, instead of running each one separately and     manually handling dependencies.
-* Kubernetes (K8s), on the other hand, is a container orchestration tool that provides high availability, service discovery, disaster recovery, auto-scaling, and self-healing.